h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_7_Quiz.md

 2. Determine which action minimizes the Bayes risk.
 3. How would your decision change if the probability distribution changes to $P(\theta = 0) = 0.5$, $P(\theta = 1) = 0.3$, and $P(\theta = 2) = 0.2$?
 4. For what range of values of $P(\theta = 0)$ would "ship the component" be the optimal decision, assuming that $P(\theta = 1) = P(\theta = 2) = \frac{1-P(\theta = 0)}{2}$?
+5. Formulate a MAP (Maximum A Posteriori) estimation approach to determine the most likely state of a component.
+Assuming a uniform prior over the states, calculate the MAP estimate for both probability distributions.
+How does the MAP estimate relate to the optimal decision under 0-1 loss?

 For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 30: Bayes Risk in Manufacturing Decisions](L2_7_30_explanation.md).